CountryLink: History

-Countrylink was merged with the regional services of CityRail to form NSW TrainLink on 1 July 2013.
+CountryLink was merged with the intercity services of CityRail to form NSW TrainLink on 1 July 2013.

 Patronage

 The following table lists patronage figures for the network during the corresponding financial year.
 Australia's financial years start on 1 July and end on 30 June.

 Network

 CountryLink operated its own rolling stock over track managed by RailCorp in Sydney and the Australian Rail Track Corporation and Rail Infrastructure Corporation outside of Sydney.
 The hub of its operation was Sydney Central railway station.

 North Coast

 The North Coast region covers the North Coast, Northern Rivers and South East Queensland regions.
 Accordingly, the Government of Queensland made a contribution to the provision of these services.
 North Coast region services appeared on the network map in red.
 Services ran along the Main North and North Coast lines from Sydney Central station to Roma Street station in Brisbane.

 Principal stations served by XPT trains were: